 Things to do in the first week with your kitten

-Socialisation should start as early as possible, to avoid any unwanted behaviours and help them develop into confident, even tempered adult cats.
-Find out how you can socialise your kitten.
+Socialization should start as early as possible, to avoid any unwanted behaviors and help them develop into confident, even-tempered adult cats.
+Find out how you can socialize your kitten.

 Your kitten’s first visit to the vet